Authentication & Authorization

 if (verification.verified) {

-await db.updateCounter(credential.id, verification.authenticationInfo.newCounter);
+await db.updateCounter(stored.id, verification.authenticationInfo.newCounter);

-req.login(credential.user, () => res.json({ verified: true }));
+req.login(stored.user, () => res.json({ verified: true }));

 }